CefasRepRes/QGIS_Training_Cefas/Module_5_Raster/instructions.md

 ## 1. Introduction

 In this tutorial, QGIS is used to display raster files and perform basic analysis.
-For more information on how to install QGIS, please visit the intriduction page of this GitHub repository.
+For more information on how to install QGIS, please visit the introduction page of this GitHub repository.
 This tutotrial covers:

 - Loading raster files